creationix/howtonode.org/articles/twinkle-twinkle-little-meryl.markdown

 	});

 As you see we have defined some more extension.
-It's real easy to add one.
+It's reallly easy to add one.
-Unfortunately  Meryl has a long way and restrcited amoutn of time to implemet such fundemental plugins adn extensions.
+Unfortunately  Meryl has a long way and restrcited amount of time to implement such fundemental plugins adn extensions.
 Don't forget to help Meryl by contributing to it.

 ## Sum up

 Finally we are done writing up a simple twitter like service.
 Here is the final code.

 	var meryl = require('../../index'),
 	  qs = require('querystring');